-- Chapter 88B of the Code of Iowa, removal or encapsulation of Asbestos, Division of Labor Services - Chapter 81 of Iowa Administrative Code (IAC), Asbestos Control Procedures, Iowa Bureau of Labor - Iowa Bureau of Labor Guidelines for remove of non-friable ACM - American Society for Testing and Materials International (ASTM) E-2356 Standard, - Minimize the number of site visits; and - Collect only the data needed to assess the site and cleanup appropriately.
+- Chapter 88B of the Code of Iowa, removal or encapsulation of Asbestos, Division of Labor Services - Chapter 81 of Iowa Administrative Code (IAC), Asbestos Control Procedures, Iowa Bureau of Labor - Iowa Bureau of Labor Guidelines for remove of non-friable ACM - American Society for Testing and Materials International (ASTM) E-2356 Standard, - · Minimize the number of site visits; and - Collect only the data needed to assess the site and cleanup appropriately.

-In the event additional asbestos samples are to be collected, sampling strategies will be developed in accordance with the American Society for Testing and Materials International (ASTM) E-2356 standard, Occupational Health and Safety Administration (OSHA) Regulation 1926.1101, IDNR, National Emissions Standards for Hazardous Air Pollutants (NESHAP) regulations as adopted by the U.S. Environmental Protect Agency (EPA), and Asbestos Hazard and Emergency Response Act of 1986 (AHERA) protocols.
+It is not anticipated additional asbestos samples will be collected.
+In the event additional asbestos samples are to be collected, sampling strategies will be addressed in an addendum and will be developed in accordance with the American Society for Testing and Materials International (ASTM) E-2356 standard, Occupational Health and Safety Administration (OSHA) Regulation 1926.1101, IDNR, National Emissions Standards for Hazardous Air Pollutants (NESHAP) regulations as adopted by the U.S. Environmental Protect Agency (EPA), and Asbestos Hazard and Emergency Response Act of 1986 (AHERA) protocols.